-The Center is a statewide resource that represents the interests of the energy industry, and our labor partners, within the Washington State Community and Technical Colleges system.
+The Center of Excellence for Clean Energy is a statewide resource that represents the interests of the energy industry, and our labor partners, within the Washington State Community and Technical Colleges system.
 We exist to narrow the gap between employers’ demands for a highly skilled workforce and the colleges’ ability to supply work-ready graduates.
 We convene industry and labor to help drive workforce development initiatives — and coordinate community college resources after industry and labor set the direction.

 We are led by an Advisory Board comprised of energy industry and labor leaders along with our partners in education, including regional consumer-owned and investor-owned utilities, a federal power-marketing administration (the Bonneville Power Administration), organized labor, community and technical colleges and universities, and workforce and economic development councils.